 - The Importance of Contacting An Attorney: Maryland medical malpractice lawsuits are incredibly complicated and require an attorney with legal expertise.
 Hiring an attorney can mean the difference between spending years in complicated litigation without any compensation awarded and seeing justice served.

-If you believe you have been the victim of medical malpractice, contact the Schochor and Staton, P.A. legal team at 1-410-234-1000.
+If you believe you have been the victim of medical malpractice, contact the Schochor, Staton, Goldberg, and Cardea, P.A. legal team at 1-410-234-1000.
 Legal counsel will review your case, advise you on the best course of action, and litigate on your behalf.